Current students and postdoctoral fellows

 There are many opportunities for undergraduate students to gain experience in mathematical research.
 Applicants wishing to work with me should have a background in linear algebra (MAT 1341, 2141) and group theory (MAT 2143).
 Some examples of potential projects can be found here.
-Projects can be completed in the context of URSA awards, the Co-op Program, the Work-Study Program, UROP, or Undergraduate Research Projects (see below for details).
+Projects can be completed in the context of URSA awards, UROP, or Undergraduate Research Projects (see below for details).
 Although most projects are completed in the summer, it is also possible to do them during the fall or winter terms.
 Please contact me if you are interested in learning more about these possibilities.

 Each summer, I often have an opening for an undergraduate student as part of the NSERC USRA program.
 Students interested in a project to take place in the summer should contact me in December or early January.
-The application deadline is typically February 1 each year.
+The application deadline is typically in February or March each year.
 See here for internal deadlines and information.

 Selected students receive a one-time $1,000 award and devote, during one academic year, at least 50 hours to a research project conducted by the faculty sponsor.